lawrennd/old_talks/_uq/includes/emukit-experimental-design.md

 $$
 \notes{Here $\sigma^2(\inputVector'; \inputVector)$ is the predictive variance at $\inputVector'$ had $\inputVector$ been observed.
 Thus IVR computes the overall reduction in variance (for all points in $\mathbb{X}$) had $f$ been observed at $\inputVector$.

-The finite sum approximation on the right hand side of the equation is usually used because the integral over $\inputVector'$ is not analytic.
+The finite sum approximation on the right-hand side of the equation is usually used because the integral over $\inputVector'$ is not analytic.
 In that case $\inputVector_i$ are sampled randomly.
-For a GP model the right hand side simplifies to}
+For a GP model the right-hand side simplifies to}
 \newslide{}

 $$